Showing posts with label Elizabeth Hartman. Show all posts

 THE GROUP 1966

 The generic Hollywood “woman’s film,” those melodramatic, get-out-your-handkerchiefs – style weepies that were once Joan Crawford’s and Bette Davis’ stock in trade, underwent a colorful (that is to say, increasingly explicit) transformation during the '50s and '60s.
-Reflecting the changing role of women in American culture, the once romance-centric genre transmogrified into the multi-character, hand-wringing, career-girl soap operas of the sort typified by Rona Jaffe’s water cooler drama The Best of Everything (1956), in which Joan Crawford’s stock '40s shopgirl character gets an executive upgrade, and that deservedly iconic ode to Broadway, booze, and barbiturates, Valleyof the Dolls (1967).
+Reflecting the changing role of women in American culture, the once romance-centric genre transmogrified into the multi-character, hand-wringing, career-girl soap opera.
+A pseudo-genre typified by Rona Jaffe’s water cooler drama The Best of Everything (1956)--in which Joan Crawford is cast almost totemically, her stock '40s shopgirl character getting an executive-class upgrade, and that deservedly iconic ode to Broadway, booze, and barbiturates, Valley of the Dolls (1967).

 Jessica Walter (Lucille Bluth on my favorite TV show, Arrested Development) looks "Joan Crawford fabulous" and almost walks away with the film as Libby, the least sympathetic but most dynamic member of The Group

-These films dramatized, in highly glamorized fashion, the challenges facing women as they strove to balance love, friendship, and the pursuit of their dreams while navigating the patriarchally hostile waters of the American workforce.
-Always purporting to “blow the lid off” one taboo subject or another (in George Cukor’s The Chapman Report it was the sex lives of suburban housewives) these films offered at most a cursory nod to female independence before reverting to type and getting back to the business of subtly endorsing traditional gender roles.
+These films dramatized, in a highly glamorized fashion, the challenges women faced as they strove to balance love, friendship, and the pursuit of their dreams while navigating the patriarchally hostile waters of the American workforce.
+Always purporting to “blow the lid off” one taboo subject or another (in George Cukor’s The Chapman Report, it was the sex lives of suburban housewives), these films offered at most a cursory nod to female independence before reverting to type and getting back to the business of subtly endorsing traditional gender roles.

-Valley of the Dolls, in its exquisite awfulness, remains the gold standard by which every “sex and soap” women’s film is and should be compared.
-But one of my favorite forgotten examples of the genre that managed to fall through the cracks due to past unavailability (it had a brief VHS life [Thanks, Poseidon3!], was never released on Laserdisc, but is currently available on made-to-order DVD) is Sidney Lumet’s lively screen adaptation of Mary McCarthy’s 1963 bestselling novel, The Group
+Valley of the Dolls, in its exquisite awfulness, has remained for me the gold standard by which every “sex and soap” women’s film is and should be compared.
+But one of my favorite forgotten examples of the genre that managed to fall through the cracks due to past unavailability is Sidney Lumet’s entertainingly "busy" (its stylistic motto seems to have been - keep it fast and keep it moving) screen adaptation of Mary McCarthy’s 1963 bestselling novel, The Group.
+It had a brief VHS release, was never released on Laserdisc, but is currently available on made-to-order DVD.

 Eight is Enough